-We get this question a lot here at HMF.
 Typically, the average rider will need to repack their exhaust after about 40-50 hours of riding.
-This can vary however depending on the type of riding.
+This can vary, however, depending on the type of riding you do.
 More aggressive race machines are going to need to repack more often than the average trail rider.

-Repacking your exhaust requires an air rivet gun or an automotive style riveter.
+If you have the tools and experience to repack the exhaust yourself, you'll need to contact us directly for the proper materials.
+Please note that our exhausts require an air rivet gun or an automotive-style riveter.
 A small hand riveter will not work for this.

 Step 1: Using a marker, draw a line representing the clock position of the inlet and exhaust.

 Step 2: On the inlet side only, tap all the rivets until the stem drops.